Enter the site

-During the sixth session of the IGWG this year, from 26 to 30 October 2020 in Geneva (which will be virtual and in-person), negotiations will continue based on the 2020 2nd Revised Draft, the 2019 Revised Draft, the 2018 Zero Draft, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.
+During the seventh session of IGWG this year, from 25 to 29 October 2021 in Geneva (which will be virtual and in-person), negotiations will continue based on the 2020 2nd Revised Draft, the 2019 Revised Draft, the 2018 Zero Draft, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.

 Once again social movements are preparing a parallel virtual Week of Mobilisation, preceded by advocacy efforts online, in capital cities and at regional levels around the world, led by Friends of the Earth member groups and allies.

 Join us in this historic process towards ending corporate impunity – when business actions abroad lead to human rights violations and environmental crimes that go unpunished.

 Companies systematically put profits before the environment and people’s rights.
 Many TNCs are richer and more powerful than the states that should be regulating them in public interest.
 Too often big business captures political decision making spaces, such as UN negotiations, and in so doing shapes environmental policies to suit its interests.
 Businesses are too well protected and rarely held to account for their abuses.

 We need a legally binding treaty to pave the way for justice for victims and to hold corporations to account.
 Relying on businesses to voluntarily regulate themselves simply does not work.